software-tools-books/sd4ds/src/unittest/index.md

 ---
-title: "A Minimal Unit Testing Framework"
+title: "A Modest Unit Testing Framework"
 ---

 We have written many small programs in the previous chapters,